reckel-jm/cantara-webpage/content/tutorial/Install Cantara.en.md

 #### Pre-Built Pacman Installation Package

 If you don't like to use the AUR, you can also use the pre-built Pacman package from the Github repository.
-For downloading installing the package, simply enter the following command in the command line:
+For downloading and installing the package, simply enter the following commands in the command line:

     wget https://github.com/reckel-jm/cantara/releases/download/v2.2.3beta/cantara-2.2.3beta-x86_64.pkg.tar.zst
     sudo pacman -U cantara-2.2.3beta-x86_64.pkg.tar.zst